webtacular/Webtacular-Interpolation/src/parser/README.md

-The goal of this section is to generate a parser that can parse the schema into a tree of objects that can then be processed by the Graphql and rest transpilers.

-## Beautifly simple and understandable boilerplate, really straightforward and easy to use
+# Beautifly simple and understandable boilerplate, really straightforward and easy to use

 **Still in progress**: This here demonstrates a schema that interfaces with a MongoDB database, Support for SQL and other databases is planned.

 At its purest, all you need to do is to create a layout of your database, providing it just the name and the expected type of each value.

-### Json database
+## Json database

 This here is an example of the layout of the data base that we are trying to interface with.